 How is a Statement of Affairs Presented in Liquidation?

-In voluntary liquidation, the Statement of Affairs is presented at the initial creditors’ or shareholders’ meeting, providing a detailed overview of the company’s financial status at the onset of liquidation.
+During voluntary liquidation, the Statement of Affairs is presented at the initial creditors’ or shareholders’ meeting, which must be held within 14 days of the liquidator’s appointment.

-For compulsory liquidation, it’s submitted to the liquidator or the Official Receiver early in the process, often before the first meeting of creditors.
+For compulsory liquidation, the SOA is submitted to the liquidator or the Official Receiver early in the process, often before the first meeting of creditors.
+Legally, directors must submit the SOA to the official receiver within 21 days of the winding-up order being made.

-One of the key functions of the statement of affairs is to provide a clear audit trail so that insolvency practitioners can assess whether assets have been sold in the period preceding liquidation.
+One key function of the statement of affairs is to provide a transparent audit trail so that insolvency practitioners can establish whether assets were sold in the period preceding liquidation.

 Where this is found to be the case, it can lead to a director’s disqualification in some instances.